Multi-Generational Travel: A New Spin on the Family Vacation

 Families seeking a budget-friendly big trip can enhance their experience by discovering nearby restaurant gems for enjoyable and hassle-free dining.

-Because of the trend toward family travel, an increasing amount of travel agencies and accommodations offer deals on travel for large travel parties.
+Because of the trend toward family travel, an increasing number of travel agencies and accommodations offer deals on travel for large travel parties.
 If your family is planning to stay at a hotel, for example, don’t book online.
 Instead, call the hotel and let them know your family is looking to book a certain number of rooms and ask for a group discount.
 Or, if you’re thinking a cruise is more your style, search for cruise lines that offer package deals for group travel.

 Some airlines also offer family travel packages.
 JetBlue, for example, offers deals to tons of tropical vacations, from Orlando to Turks and Caicos.
 These deals often include airfare, hotels and resorts, and even car rentals at a discounted price.